gdotdesign/elm-ui/Readme.md

 - [x] Ui.Textarea - An automatically growing textarea
 - [ ] Ui.Tabs - A tab component
 - [ ] Ui.Upload - A file upload component
-- [ ] Ui.Modal - A base for modal dialogs
 - [ ] Ui.ButtonGroup - A component for selecting a value via buttons
 - [ ] Ui.Rating - A rating component
 - [ ] Ui.MaskedInput - An input component where the value is masked by a pattern